Bullying and harassment is behaviour that makes someone feel intimidated or offended. Harassment is unlawful under the Equality Act 2010.

 Employers are responsible for preventing bullying and harassment - they’re liable for any harassment suffered by their employees.

-Having anti-bullying and harassment policies can help prevent problems.
-Acas has produced a booklet for employers, including advice on setting up a policy as well as how to recognise, deal with and prevent bullying and harassment.
+Anti-bullying and harassment policies can help prevent problems.
+Acas has produced guidance for employers on preventing and handling bullying and harassment.